Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Fourier--Mukai transforms

-In this section we use the formulae of Borisov-Horja to compute the Fourier-Mukai transform of the non-essential part $\Gamma_c^{-}-\Gamma^{-,\mathrm{es}}_{c}$ and the essential part $\Gamma^{-,\mathrm{es}}_{c}$ separately.
-A comparison of the computation in this section with the one in the last section hence yields the FM=AC result for $\mathrm{bbGKZ}(C,0)$.
+In this section, we use the formulae of Borisov--Horja to compute the Fourier--Mukai transform of the non-essential part $\Gamma_c^{-}-\Gamma^{-,\es}_{c}$ and the essential part $\Gamma^{-,\es}_{c}$ separately.
+A comparison of the computation in this section with the one in the last section hence yields the FM=AC result for $\bbGKZ(C,0)$.

 The non-essential part is easier to deal with.